-Patient Care Settings Corktown Clinic and UHC
+Patient Care Settings

-Posting placed either in the Corktown or UHC clinics should be submitted to either the Office of Assistant Dean of Clinic Administration or the Assistant Clinic Manager at UHC.
+Posting placed in the Corktown clinics should be submitted to the Office of Clinic Administration.
 Once approved, the person responsible for posting the information is responsible for properly removing the old materials.
-Postings at UHC can be placed on bulletin boards or taped to appropriate surfaces.
-Once an event has occurred, remove postings, including tape.

 Approved by President's Council June 23, 2004